-With our English lessons for Classroom objects you will learn "Classroom objects" in 4 easy steps.
-The English you will learn in this lesson consists of 10 Words that name things in the classroom.
+With our English lessons you will learn the topic "Classroom objects" in 4 quick and easy steps.
+The English you will learn in these lessons consists of 10 words that name things in the classroom.

 These lessons are designed to be used by children and adults to learn new English ESL EFL vocabulary, phrases and simple sentences.
 The lessons are constructed so that any English learner can go through a simple series of steps to learn 10 or 20 new items of related English vocabulary in a topic.
 The lessons do not require the presence of an English teacher, and can be used by individual learners or by small groups.